Juan Yepez Player Props: Cardinals vs. Pirates

 - Runs Prop: Over/under 0.5 runs (Over odds: +145)

 Looking to place a prop bet on Juan Yepez?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Juan Yepez At The Plate

-- Yepez is batting .225 with a double, two home runs and two walks.
+- Yepez has a double, two home runs and two walks while hitting .225.

-- Yepez has had a base hit in eight of 17 games this season, and multiple hits once.
+- In eight of 17 games this season, Yepez has had at least one hit, including one game with multiple hits.

-- In 17 games played this season, he has homered in two of them.
+- He has hit a long ball in two of 17 games played this year, and in 4.7% of his plate appearances.

-- Yepez has driven in a run twice this year, but just one in each of those games.
+- Yepez has picked up an RBI twice this season, but just one in each of those games.

 - He has scored in five games this season (29.4%), but has had no multi-run games.